Dejan Bodiroga: Executive career

 After retiring from playing professional basketball in June 2007, Bodiroga became the general manager of the Italian club Virtus Roma, thus continuing at the club where he finished his playing career.
 He ended his general manager term in June 2009.

 In April 2010, Bodiroga along with fellow former player Željko Rebrača sued the Carmel, Indiana-based company Worldwide Associates LLC for investment fraud.
 They allege in their suit they each gave the company more than $4 million to manage, which the company used as venture capital in speculative startup companies instead of investing it in traditional securities.

 From 2011 to 2015, he served as the Vice President of the Basketball Federation of Serbia (KSS).
 In June 2014, he was appointed as the President of the Competition Commission of FIBA Europe.
 In February 2015, Bodiroga left the Basketball Federation of Serbia, in order to focus more on his job with FIBA Europe.

-In May 2022, Bodiroga was announced as one of the candidates to be the successor of Jordi Bertomeu, to take over the role of President of EuroLeague Basketball.
+In May 2022, Bodiroga was announced as one of the candidates to be the successor of Jordi Bertomeu, to take over the role of President of Euroleague Basketball.
 On 14 September 2022, Bodiroga was officially named EuroLeague Basketball's new President.

+Political activity

+Bodiroga became one of the most prominent public supporters of the student-led anti-corruption protests that followed the Novi Sad railway station canopy collapse in November 2024.
+In December 2024, he told N1 that the students were fighting "smartly, with dignity and courage" for truth and justice, and were "certainly the future of this country".
+He welcomed the new year 2025 with protesters in Belgrade, and in early 2025 attended the large protests in Novi Sad, Kragujevac and Niš, and the rally in Belgrade on 15 March.
+In Niš, he said the students were "the guiding light" and that institutions had to start working "so that we can have a normal state".

+At the students' "See You on Vidovdan" rally at Slavija on 28 June 2025, he was one of the speakers chosen by the students.
+He criticised those who called the protesting youth "terrorists" while "protecting the worst criminals".
+In December 2025, he joined students of the Belgrade Faculty of Law marking a year of their blockade, saying "we will always be with the students", and on 28 December he signed the students' petition calling for early elections, alongside University of Belgrade rector Vladan Đokić.

+Ahead of the 2026 Serbian parliamentary election, reports that he might head the Student List drew objections from pro-government media.
+When the list was submitted to the Republic Electoral Commission on 14 September 2026, he was placed 24th, while continuing to serve as president of Euroleague Basketball.